 In the 1990’s, the newspaper went away, but email made it’s (un)welcome debut.

-So, in today’s post-BlackBerry “Social” world, how do you spend the first 20 minutes of your office day?
-And more particularly, how should Social Media fit into it?
+So, in today’s always on mobile world, how do you spend the first 20 minutes of your office day?
+And more particularly, how might you actually use Social Media productively during this time?
 Here’s a sampler: